jmd-dk/concept/README.md

 (and CO*N*CEPT itself) into a single location.
 The path to the CO*N*CEPT installation directory may be given as an argument.
 If not, the installer will prompt you for a directory.
-You may further supply the `--test` option which enables test for each dependency and CO*N*CEPT itself during the installation.
+You may further supply the `--tests` option which enables tests for each dependency and CO*N*CEPT itself during the installation.
 Without tests, the installation takes about an hour on modern hardware.